rvrsh3ll/Rubeus-Rundll32/README.md

 This code was intended to be used to run rubeus via rundll32 as a potential application whitelisting bypass technique.

-Currently, the Rubeus command to be executed is hard-coded on line 93 of Program.cs.
-Command line parsing coming when I get around to it :)
+Added the Command line parsing functionality.

 ## Execute with:
 rundll32 Rubeus.dll,RunRubeus